ekoumpar/Knn-Search_Optimization/README.md

 ### Output
-The matrix of k distances found is printed in terminal and as a deafult a Matfile named `output.mat` is created, in which K (for distances) and Kindex (for indexes) matrices are saved.
+A matrix of k distances found for every query is printed in terminal and as a default a **Matfile** named **output.mat** is created, in which
+K (for distances) and Kindex (for indexes) matrices are saved.
-In order to deactivate the last option, comment format shuld be added to the followng section of `main.c` or `main.cpp`
+In order to deactivate the last option, comment syntax should be added to the following section of **main.c** or **main.cpp** files:
 ```C
 /*
  // Save results in output.mat